MCrossley86/Luma_v.1/README.md

             - My Account
             - My Wish List
             - Sign Out
-        - Verify checkout functionality
         - Expand on the login page by creating a data-driven test